mlcommons/ck/README.md

 and VM images as a higher-level light weight container technology with simple, extensible and unified API.

-Furthermore, CK simplifies connection of unified experiments to powerful predictive analytics tools such as scikit-learn and R (statistical analysis, data mining,  machine learning) to automate and speed up exploration of multi-dimensional
+Furthermore, CK can simplify connection of unified experiments to powerful predictive analytics tools such as scikit-learn and R (statistical analysis, data mining,  machine learning) to automate and speed up exploration of multi-dimensional